 The specific terms governing the subscription and exercise of the warrants are set out in schedule 3, which constitutes the complete resolution of the general meeting and is an integral part of the articles of association of the Company.
-However, the following special terms apply to subscription and exercise of the warrants under this clause (as amended by resolution of the general meeting dated 30 September 2014):
+However, the following special terms apply to subscription and exercise of the warrants under this clause:

-- (i) Clauses 1.4, 2, 3.1, 3.2, 4, 5 and 6 of schedule 3 do not apply. - (ii) Irrespective of anything to the contrary in schedule 3, the warrants shall be deemed granted on 1 October 2013. - (iii) Irrespective of anything to the contrary in schedule 3, the warrants shall vest on 30 September 2014.
+- (i) Clauses 1.4, 2, 3.1, 3.2, 4, 5 and 6 of the Terms do not apply. - (ii) Irrespective of anything to the contrary in the Terms, the warrants shall be deemed granted on 1 October 2013. - (iii) Irrespective of anything to the contrary in the Terms, the warrants shall vest on 30 September 2014. - (iv) Irrespective of anything to the contrary in the Terms, the warrants may only be exercised on the condition that the Warrant Holder has not exercised any of the 18,719 warrants granted to the Warrant Holder on 1 April 2012. - (v) Subject to clause (iv) above and irrespective of anything to the contrary in the Terms, the warrants may only be exercised during the period from 30 September 2014 to 31 October 2014 (both dates inclusive) and the warrants shall lapse on 1 November 2014 without further notice or compensation.